nodejs/node-eps/002-es-modules.md

 #### 3.2.1 MIME of `.mjs` files

-The MIME used to identify `.mjs` files should be a [web compatible JavaScript MIME Type](https://html.spec.whatwg.org/multipage/scripting.html#javascript-mime-type), preferably `application/javascript`.
+The MIME used to identify `.mjs` files should be a [web compatible JavaScript MIME Type](https://html.spec.whatwg.org/multipage/scripting.html#javascript-mime-type).
+In accordance with the default value listed in the [HTML Specification dependencies section](https://html.spec.whatwg.org/#dependencies) it should be identified as `text/javascript` preferably.

 ### 3.3.
 ES Import Path Resolution